-The program in Mathematics of Finance and Risk Management (or Financial Mathematics for short) is designed to provide a broad education in the quantitative aspects of risk management and finance.
+The program in Mathematics of Finance and Risk Management (or Mathematics of Finance for short) is designed to provide a broad education in the quantitative aspects of risk management and finance.
 Today's financial instruments require sophisticated mathematical techniques for their valuation.
 These techniques come from the fields of probability, statistics, and differential equations.

-I. Prerequisite to major in Financial Mathematics is one of the pair of courses 215&217, 255&217, 285&217, or 295&296.
+I. Prerequisite to major in Mathematics of Finance is one of the pair of courses 215&217, 285&217, or 295&296.
 In addition, each student must complete two introductory courses in Economics (Econ 101 and 102), and acquire a working knowledge of a high-level computer language (e.g. Fortran, C or C++) at a level equivalent to completion of EECS 183.

-The major program must include at least ten courses: four basic courses, four special Financial Mathematics courses, and two related courses as described below.
+The major program must include at least ten courses: four basic courses (II.), four special Mathematics of Finance courses (III.), and two related courses (IV.) as described below.